jll63/openmethods.d/README.md

 # openmethods.d

+## STOP!

+Maybe you think that you don't need multi-methods, never needed them so far.
+Tell you what?
+You are probably right.
+But read on.
+This library is about _open_ methods.
+OK they are also multi-methods but that's just the icing on the cake.
+Open is good.
+Open methods rid you of the lame visitor pattern.
+For starters...

 ## TL;DR

 If you are familiar with the concept of open multi-methods, or prefer to learn by reading code, go directly to [the synopsis](examples/synopsis/source/app.d)